 How to get results with double trigger vesting

 Double trigger vesting allows workers and companies to time the taxation of stock grants to a liquidity event.
-This avoids a huge tax bill at a time when the worker does not have the cash to pay a tax bill.
-This delayed trigger avoids many of the problems present with stock options.
+This avoids a huge tax bill when you pay taxes at a time when the worker does not have the cash to pay a tax bill.
+This delayed trigger avoids many of the problems present with stock options, such as tax liability.
 Facebook is known for pioneering this legal tech.
 It was the key mechanism that motivated workers and made a lot of them very rich.

 So let’s dive a bit deeper into how this all works.